Drugs, Medicines and Pharmaceuticals Disposal

 At some pharmacies, customers can purchase pre-paid mailers for unwanted medicines.
 After purchasing the mailer, place your medications in the pre-addressed mailer and send it to an an environmental returns program that properly disposes of the medicines.
 Ask your local pharmacy for availability of these mailers.

-Home disposal (if drop-off or mail-back is not practical)
+Home disposal (if other options are not practical)